45 Taiwanese foods we can't live without

 13. Fried chicken (鹽酥雞)

-In the fried chicken hall of fame, Taiwan deserves its own exhibit.
+Taiwan deserves a special place in the fried chicken hall of fame.
 Not only has it made the giant fried chicken cutlet (No. 35 on this list) a cult classic, but its popcorn chicken is dangerously addictive.

 Taiwan's First Popcorn Chicken Store(台灣第一家鹽酥雞創始總店), No. 530-1, Bei'an Road, Zhongshan District, Taipei City